apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="whole-response-caching">Whole response caching</h2>
-<p>A technique used to cache an entire GraphQL result of a query operation.
+<p>A technique used to cache entire results of GraphQL queries.
 This process improves performance by preventing the fetching of the same results from the server if it has been obtained before.
 Check out the [Apollo performance guide on how to implement this type of caching](../guides/performance.html).</p>